sidecus/effectivehttpclient/readme.md

 It requires a lot of careful thoughts to really use it right.

 This repo tries to make it easy to use.
-At the same time it enforces patterns to avoid the typical HTTPClient gotchas especially in environments with extensive outbound HTTP calls.
+At the same time it enforces patterns to avoid the typical HttpClient gotchas especially in environments with heavy outbound HTTP calls.

 Here are a few principles I tried to follow:
 1. Keep similar interface as HttpClient for ease of use
 2. Automatic lifecycle management with default behaviors and can easily be updated
-3. Encapsulates HttpClient to avoid potential issues, while still leaving enough flexibility
+3. Encapsulates HttpClient to avoid potential misuse, while still leaving enough flexibility
-4. Some new C#/.net core 2 features are used, but try to keep it easy to downgrade to older .Net framework when needed
+4. Some new C#/.net core 2 features are used however make it easy to update and downgrade to older .Net framework if needed
-5. Utility classes are generic and can be reused as appropriate
+5. Utility classes are almost all generic and can be reused as appropriate

 This is a project in progress so if you want to help, feel free to send a PR.